shegcek/shegcek.github.io/Documentation/Daily_Updates/AswathySaji.md

 **3-10-2020**

-"News,notificatios and faq" page has completed.
+"Calender,notificatios and faq" section has completed.

 **4-10-2020**